 Taylor didn’t intend for anyone to hear the tapes.
 “It was like, I’m making music just for me,” he says.
 “I wasn’t even trying to get a gig.
 I wasn’t even playing shows, or playing the songs for anybody.”

 But when Taylor did cautiously share the music, people loved the songs.
-In a cosmic irony that Bad Debt’s narrators, buffeted by forces beyond their control, would appreciate, the record now kicks off a forthcoming box set by Taylor’s band, Hiss Golden Messenger.
+In a cosmic irony that Bad Debt’s narrators, buffeted by forces beyond their control, would appreciate, the record now kicks off a forthcoming box set by Taylor’s band, Hiss Golden Messenger, called Devotion.
 The collection, which pulls together the band’s first three records and adds a fourth disc of unreleased material, shows how Taylor has produced—quietly at first, and then more loudly—one of the most impressive bodies of songwriting of the past 10 years.
 Capping several years of fevered recording, frequent touring, and growing audiences, the release isn’t a capstone so much as a moment of reflection mid-journey.

 Taylor collects things: books of poetry, records, tattoos, phrases he mulls for months or years until they find a home in a lyric.
 At his cozy, eclectically decorated house on a quiet street in Durham, several rows of neatly arranged LPs are slowly conquering the living room.
 There are new releases, yellowing classics, a Jackson Southernaires record he chased for years, two copies of the same semi-obscure Abdullah Ibrahim LP.